5 Simple Steps to Clean Out the Medicine Cabinet

 Separate the prescriptions that your older adult is currently taking from the ones that your older adult no longer takes or that are expired.

-The common definition of an expired prescription medicine is one year from the date it was filled at the pharmacy.
+The standard definition of an expired prescription medicine is one year from the date it was filled at the pharmacy.
 This date is found on the printed pharmacy label.

-If the medicine is in the original manufacturer’s bottle and for inhalers and eye drops, the manufacturer’s expiration date can be used as long as the medication has been stored properly (see tip #5 below).
+For medicines in the original manufacturer’s bottle, including inhalers and eye drops, the manufacturer’s expiration date can be used as long as the medication has been stored properly (see tip #5 below).

 3. Identify nonprescription medicines that are expired

 Check expiration dates to identify all expired nonprescription medications.
-A good rule of thumb is to discard products that are at least six months beyond the expiration date.
+A good rule of thumb is to discard products that are at least 6 months past their expiration date.

 Expiration dates are printed either on the label or directly on the bottle, usually on the bottom or near the neck.

-For creams or ointments, look on the crimp at the bottom of the tube.
+For creams or ointments, look at the crimp at the bottom of the tube.

 Note: For dietary supplements, including vitamins, the government does not require an expiration date.